Swimming in Lake Windermere – Everything You Need to Know

 The Environment Agency and groups like the Freshwater Biological Association monitor the lake.

-The 2025 Big Windermere Survey tested over 1,000 samples and rated summer quality as poor due to bacteria.
+The 2025 Big Windermere Survey tested over 1,000 samples and rated summer water quality as poor due to bacterial contamination.

 Phosphorus levels are good in some basins, but algae blooms persist.